hackclub/hackclub/workshops/country-list-app/README.md

     });
 ```

-**_ This is the code that did all the magic and I will be expalining what each section is doing one after the other _**
+**_ This is the code that did all the magic and I will be explaining what each section is doing one after the other _**
 As the window loads a fuction get called, where main, card and cardParent are set for DOM manipulation.

 ```